kiranbeethoju/EU-CV-BottleDetector/README.md

 ### Solution 1_a
 1_a: Bottle detector solution ipynb, open it on colab and run the inference cell(before that import the required libraries and run the cell which is responsible to clone required repo)

+We can build a simple object detection with cv2.template matching, but rely on Yolov5, so I used YoloV5 for object detection.

+- Prepared training set with 47 images(annotated with LabelImg)
+- val set contains 3 images.

 #### Challeges it can tackle
 It can detect red labelled dr.pepper bottles and almost all fanta bottles
 ### Before